Terms & Conditions

-1.4.
-"BeyonDSL" means BeyonDSL.net Limited, whose registered office is at 3 Phoenix Park, Apsley Way, London, NW2 7LN, or any trading name of NBL and of whom 4G Internet is a trading name.
+1.3.
+"NBL" means National Broadband Limited, whose registered office is at 3 Phoenix Park, Apsley Way, London, NW2 7LN, or any trading name of NBL and of whom 4G Internet is a trading name.

+1.6.
+"Broadband Service Provider" means the company that makes the Service available.

 1.7.
-"Broadband Service Provider" means the company that makes available the Service.
+"Charges" means the charges payable by the Subscriber, details of which are publicised at www.national-broadband.co.uk, www.4g-internet.co.uk, www.5g-internet.co.uk and www.satelliteinternet.co.uk as relevant.

 1.9.
-"Charges" means the charges payable by the Subscriber, details of which are publicised at www.national-broadband.co.uk, www.4g-internet.co.uk, www.5g-internet.co.uk and www.satelliteinternet.co.uk as relevant.
+"Contract" means these terms and conditions and any documents referred to in them, including the Charges for the Service and any Promotional and Special Offer Terms and Conditions which may apply to particular orders and subscriptions at the time.

+1.10.
+“Early Termination Charge” (ETC) is the amount payable when terminating this agreement before the Minimum Contract Period has ended or the Fixed Contract End Date has been reached.

 1.11.
-"Contract" means these terms and conditions and any documents referred to in them and the Registration and Payment Forms including the Charges for the Service and any Promotional and Special Offer Terms and Conditions which may apply to particular orders and subscriptions at the time.

-1.12 “Early Termination Charge” (ETC) is the amount payable when terminating this agreement before the Minimum Contract Period has ended or the Fixed Contract End Date has been reached.

-1.13.
-“Equipment Set” and “Equipment” are equivalent terms describing the internal combo 4G Modem/WiFi Router and in most cases the external omnidirectional 4G antenna - should such latter be necessary in order to receive the Service - supplied by us.
+“Equipment Set” and “Equipment” are equivalent terms describing the internal combo 4G Modem/WiFi Router and in some cases the external 4G antenna - should such latter be necessary in order to receive the Service - supplied by us.

 1.14.
-"ICCID" means the unique identifying number of the SIM card the Subscriber uses to access the Service as described by 4G Internet in the Registration and Payment Forms.
+"ICCID" means the unique identifying number of the SIM card the Subscriber uses to access the Service.

 1.15.
-"Minimum Contract Period" (MCP) means the period of time you will have to agree to stay with us when placing the order at which time both the period and the level of charges payable shall be identified.
+"Minimum Contract Period" (MCP) means the period of time Subscriber will have contracted to remain a user of our services when placing his order, at which time both the period and the level of charges payable shall be identified.
 The MCP shall either be defined by a length of time from first activation or renewal of the Subscriber account (that being either 12, 18 or 24 months) or by a Fixed Contract End Date.
 In both cases, Subscriber will have been made aware of the MCP at time of account activation or renewal.
 Minimum Term and Minimum Contract Term references in other documents should be interpreted as “Minimum Contract Period”.

 1.16.
 “Minimum Contract Period”, “Early Termination Charge” and “Minimum Notice Period” terms are defined as per OFCOM definitions.